Buxom Models Ashley Graham & Tabria Majors Make A Splash In ‘Twinning’ Throwback Bikini Photo

 Another follower took the time to pen a sweet message of appreciation for Swimsuits For All.

 “Thank you for featuring normal regular bodies.
-That [sic] why I purchase from the company.”
+That [sic] why I purchase from the company,” they said.

 A second satisfied customer had only high praises for the “Icon” string bikini.